 What is interesting and exciting in physics and astronomy?
 What is the relevance of physics and astronomy in our everyday lives?
 What kind of innovative research is happening within the Department?

 Faculty members in the UBC Department of Physics & Astronomy have organized outreach activities for several decades.
 Together we are dedicated to engaging the public in exploring the excitement and wonder of physics and astronomy.
 Our outreach efforts focus mainly toward K-12 students and teachers, as well as toward the community.

 For upcoming public events, visit our Event Calendar page.
-Feel free to contact the Communications Coordinator at email@example.com if you have any questions regaridng our outreach events and activities.
+Feel free to contact the Communications Coordinator at firstname.lastname@example.org if you have any questions regarding our outreach events and activities.